Is an MLM a Scam – Many are and Here is How to Know

 This kind of marketing is also free to join.
 Companies like those listed above and all of the thousands of others with an online presence do not want your money to market for them.
 All you need is a website or blog to promote what THEY sell.
 You do not do the selling, just market your promotion.

-Yes, this form of marketing, which is called Affiliate Marketing, is a One Billion Dollar per year industry that does not require you to recruit anyone or sell products and services to people who are not interested in something they know nothing about.
+Yes, this form of marketing, which is called Affiliate Marketing, is a Twelve Billion Dollar per year industry in sales that does not require you to recruit anyone or sell products and services to people who are not interested in something they know nothing about.
 Promoting Starbucks coffee will get you a sale quicker than trying to sell someone some GanoLife coffee.